iwantmyname/blog/_posts/2014-04-09-this-week-in-gtlds-including-coffee-florist-and-house.md

 + [.HOUSE](https://iwantmyname.com/domains/dot-house), the place where all the spring cleaning happens
 + [.INTERNATIONAL](https://iwantmyname.com/domains/dot-international), for planning that perfect spring break trip

-This is the last day for pre-orders, go get your domain name in before these TLDs go public on April 9th at 16:00 UTC.
+This is the last day for pre-orders, so get your domain name in before these TLDs go public on April 9th at 16:00 UTC.